 we LOVE the abandoned.

-To evolve from a rescue to a shelter so we can manage the pet population and control disease within our community and surrounding area.
+To manage the pet population and control disease within our community and surrounding area.